yadav-sachin/Multilevel-Cache-Controller/README.md

 ### No-Write Allocate Policy:

-In no-write allocatepolicy, when a writemiss occurs in alower level of cachememory, the data isupdated in the higherlevel of cachememory or in mainmemory (whereverfound), but is notloaded into the lowerlevel cache memory.
+In no-write allocate policy, when a write miss occurs in a lower level of cache memory, the data is updated in the higher level of cache memory or in main memory (wherever found), but is not loaded into the lower level cache memory.

 - **Pros**
   - Fewer spurious evictions